alibaba/FederatedScope/federatedscope/core/trainers/README.md

 ##### Hook trigger

-Hook trigger is where the hook functions are executed,  and all the hook functions are executed following the pattern bellow:
+The hook trigger is where the hook functions are executed,  and all the hook functions are executed following the pattern below:

 * **on_fit_start**
   * **on_epoch_start**